piashcse/ktor-E-Commerce/README.md

 ### 1. Role-Based Access Control

-- **User Role**: Shoppers with basic access to browse and make purchases.
+- **Customer Role**: Shoppers with basic access to browse and make purchases.
 - **Seller Role**: Vendors can list products and manage their inventory.
 - **Admin Role**: Administrators have full control over the platform.